superstreamlabs/memphis/README.md

 ## 🫣 A world without Memphis
 When your application requires a message broker or a queue,<br>
 Implementing one will require you to -
-- Build a dead-letter queue
+- Build a dead-letter queue, create observability, and a retry mechanism
-- Create observability
 - Build a scalable environment
 - Create client wrappers
+- Tag events for "fake" multi-tenancy
+- Enforce schemas and handle transformations
 - Handle back pressure.
 Client or queue side
-- Create a retry mechanism
 - Configure monitoring and real-time alerts
-- Deal with ACLs
-- Somehow create a cloud-agnostic implementation
+- Create a cloud-agnostic implementation
 - Create config alignment between production to a dev environment
 - Spent weeks and months learning the internals through archival documentation, ebooks, and courses
 - Onboard your developers<br>